vista-/denog17-containerlab-workshop/README.md

 For most nodes, connecting to a node is just a matter of `ssh`-ing to the node's name:

+>[!TIP]
+> The default password configured for SR Linux deployed via Containerlab is `NokiaSrl1!`.
+> You can find out what default password is assigned to each node kind on the kind's documentation page in the Containerlab [Kinds](https://containerlab.dev/manual/kinds/) documentation page.

 ```
 $ ssh clab-denog-workshop-leaf1
 Warning: Permanently added 'clab-denog-workshop-leaf1' (ED25519) to the list of known hosts.